joshcomplex/Panels/README.md

-# Panels Project
+# Panels for Reflex Project
-> A Reflex template for even more rapid page development, created for the purpose of allowing Agentic management of content and.
+> A Reflex template for even more rapid page development, created for the purpose of allowing Agentic management of content and design.

 ## Example Usage Hero Section
 Three different hero sections types that render the content you need how you need it, without having to dive into the code.